 Quilts on the Grand

-The 2018 show proceeds will be directed to support The Tie that Binds, West Michigan Quilters’ Guild, and a second charity.
-A Tie that Binds is a guild supported charity which aides families in need with babies in the Spectrum Neonatal Unit.
-In addition to making over 1000 quilts for the babies, the financial support helps social workers meet some unexpected needs for families.
+The 2018 show proceeds will be directed to support The Tie that Binds and the West Michigan Quilters’ Guild.
+A Tie that Binds is a guild supported charity which aids families in need with babies in the Spectrum Neonatal Unit.
+In addition to making over 1,000 quilts for the babies, the financial support helps social workers meet some unexpected needs for families.

 Ultimate Guild Challenge

 Detailed information about the current AQS Ultimate Guild Challenge can be found here.
 You will also find ongoing details about the challenge in the bi-monthly newsletter in the Guild News section.

 The October 2017 Retreat was hit, so, we’re doing it again!

 September 20-23, 2018